Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Related Work

 \section{Related Work}

-\textbf{Implicit biases of SGD.} Several recent works have explored the properties of SGD and its implicit biases. \citet{barrett2020implicit} showed how SGD can be interpreted as adding implicit gradient norm regularization and \citet{geiping2021stochastic} showed that training full-batch gradient descent while explicitly adding this regularization can achieve the same performance as SGD. \citet{haochen2021shape} showed that parameter-dependent noise introduces an implicit bias towards local minima with smaller variance, while spherical Gaussian noise does not. \citet{blanc2020implicit} and \citet{damian2021label} studied the dynamics of gradient descent with label noise near a manifold of minima and proved that SGD implicitly regularizes the trace of the Hessian. \citet{li2021happens} developed a framework to study this bias of SGD by considering the projection of the trajectory to the manifold. \citet{kleinberg2018alternative} showed how SGD is effectively operating on a smoother version of the original loss allowing it to escape sharp local minima. \citet{zhu2018anisotropic} further demonstrated how the anisotropic structure of SGD noise helps SGD escape efficiently.
-While many works have studied the biases of SGD, most have focused on how SGD introduces an implicit regularization term, minimizes a measure of curvature among equivalent minima, or escapes from sharp local minima.
+\textbf{Implicit biases of SGD.} Several recent works have explored the properties of SGD and its implicit biases. \citet{barrett2020implicit} showed how SGD can be interpreted as adding implicit gradient norm regularization and \citet{geiping2021stochastic} showed that training full-batch gradient descent while explicitly adding this regularization can achieve the same performance as SGD. \citet{kunin2021limiting} showed how the anisotropic structure of SGD noise effectively modifies the loss and \citet{haochen2021shape} showed that parameter-dependent noise introduces an implicit bias towards local minima with smaller variance, while spherical Gaussian noise does not. \citet{blanc2020implicit} and \citet{damian2021label} studied the dynamics of gradient descent with label noise near a manifold of minima and proved that SGD implicitly regularizes the trace of the Hessian. \citet{li2021happens} developed a framework to study this bias of SGD by considering the projection of the trajectory to the manifold. \citet{kleinberg2018alternative} showed how SGD is effectively operating on a smoother version of the original loss allowing it to escape sharp local minima. \citet{zhu2018anisotropic} further demonstrated how the anisotropic structure of SGD noise helps SGD escape efficiently. \citet{xie2020diffusion} demonstrated that the covariance matrix of SGD approximates the Hessian around local minima, and thus the escape rate from a minima is linked to the Hessian eigenvalues or flatness.
+While numerous studies have sought to identify the origin of SGD's implicit bias, most have predominantly focused on how SGD introduces an implicit regularization term \cite{barrett2020implicit, geiping2021stochastic, kunin2021limiting}, minimizes a measure of curvature among equivalent minima \cite{blanc2020implicit, damian2021label, li2021happens}, or escapes from sharp local minima \cite{zhu2018anisotropic, kleinberg2018alternative, xie2020diffusion, keskar2016large}.
 In our work, we provide a novel perspective and discuss how stochastic gradients introduce a strong attraction towards regions of parameter space associated with simpler subnetworks, even when this attraction is detrimental to the full-batch train loss.